165 Squadron, Republic of Singapore Air Force

-The 165 Squadron is an Air Defence Group squadron of the Air Defence and Operations Command, Republic of Singapore Air Force.
-It operates the Rapier missile purchased from British Aerospace since 1983, providing air defence cover against low-flying aircraft.
+The 165 Squadron is an Air Defence Group squadron of the Air Defence and Operations Command, Republic of Singapore Air Force (RSAF).
+It has operated the Surface-to-air PYthon-5 and DERby (SPYDER) Ground-Based Air Defence System since 2011, achieving Full Operational Capability in 2018.

+Before SPYDER, it operated the RAPIER air defence system purchased from British Aerospace since 1983, providing air defence cover against low-flying aircraft.
+The RSAF replaced its RAPIER air defence system with the SPYDER ground based air defence system in 2011.

 With its motto, "Pride in Protection", the squadron conducted its first live-firing exercise at the Royal Artillery Range in Hebrides, the United Kingdom in July 1984, and participated in its first overseas deployment exercise in 1985 in Exercise Air Thai-Sing (now known as Exercise Cope Tiger) at Chandy Range in Thailand.

 History

 The 165 Squadron, then known as 165 SADA, was officially formed on 1 August 1983 with the acquisition of the Rapier missile after an air defence study in 1978.
 Formed at Changi Camp, it was established on 1 September 1985, before becoming fully operationally ready a year later.

-In 1987, the battalion shifted to Lim Chu Kang Camp II, where it is currently located.
+In 1987, the battalion shifted to Lim Chu Kang Camp II.
 Full-time National Servicemen were added to its ranks in 1988.
 In July 2006, ADSD became ADOC (Air Defence Operations Command) and ADB became ADG (Air Defence Group).

-It current operates the Surface-to-Air PYthon and DERby - Short Range (SPYDER-SR) ground-based air defence system.
+In 2014, the unit moved to Chong Pang Camp, where it current operates the Surface-to-Air PYthon and DERby - Short Range (SPYDER-SR) ground-based air defence system.